cpulvermacher/secret-scanner/README.md

 - Detected secrets may be false positives
 - May not catch dynamically constructed or obfuscated secrets
 - Scanning pages in the background does not read pages only referred to by other scripts.
-Use a full scan to scan all scripts.
-- Full scanning requires debugger permissions. (shows "'Secret Scanner' started debugging this browser" banner)
+- (Only available on Chrome) Full scanning requires debugger permissions. (shows "'Secret Scanner' started debugging this browser" banner)

 ## Installation